Constantino/Exercises/README.md

 # Exercises
-My training on a variety of programming languages
+My training on a variety of programming languages:
+Python
+JavaScript